Sweet Toof

-Sweet Toof is the pseudonymous name of a well-known United Kingdom graffiti and street artist.
-Sweet Toof works as both a solo artist and in collaboration with others, including in the "Burning Candy" crew (including crew-mates "Tek 33", "Cyclops" and "Rowdy").
+Sweet Toof is the pseudonymous name of a United Kingdom graffiti and street artist.
+Sweet Toof works as both a solo artist and in collaboration with others, including in the Burning Candy crew.
+His work was featured in “Exit Through the Gift Shop” the British documentary film directed by street artist Banksy(2010).

 Career

-According to an interview, he began tagging at age 13, saving up 50p lunch money and buying cheap spray cans to go out at night, before evolving to the more distinctive work for which he has become well known, and eventually going on to study and graduate with a master's degree from the Royal Academy of Arts.
+He began tagging at age 13, saving up 50p lunch money and buying cheap spray cans to go out at night.
+He went on to study and graduate with a master's degree from the Royal Academy of Arts.

-2010–2011 commercial success and international recognition
+2010–2022 commercial success and international recognition

 Sweet Toof was selected as one of the "cutting edge artists" representing London for Cirque du Soleil's "Safewalls" Art Project in 2011.
 His work is represented by the Victoria and Albert Museum collection and featured in their "Street Art Contemporary Prints" exhibition in 2010, alongside other well-known street artists including Banksy.